EbodShojaei/Right-Truncatable-Primes/README.md

 ## Features

 * **Efficient Prime Generation**: Leverages the `primesieve` library for rapid generation of prime numbers.
-* **Fast Primality Testing**: Employs a custom hash table for quick lookups of generated primes.
 * **Correct Right-Truncatable Logic**: Implements the standard definition, ensuring all successive truncations (by removing the rightmost digit) are prime.
 * **Flexible Digit Count**: Calculates right-truncatable primes for a user-specified number of digits.
 * **Error Handling**: Includes basic error handling for memory allocation and invalid input.